pigrew/trueposctrl/README.md

 Currently, it does NOT WORK.
 It provides a USB CDC interface which mirrors serial input.
 Over time, functionality will be added.

+# General

+This software uses STM32CubeMX to configure the STM libraries, and is built with System Workbench for STM32.

 # Hardware

 This is targetting a "blue pill" STM32F103C8 board.
 The board requires a few modifications: